jjsantos2012/Condos-Administration/README.md

 [**Test the live page using the following credential:**](https://condos-administration.000webhostapp.com/)

-: * for admin user:
+Markup : * for admin user:
               * admin
               * admin
               * admin

-: * for regular user:
+Markup : * for regular user:
               * 200-12
               * 3-12
               * 2212

 > _Note: This project was done in Spanish._